EDUCBA

 • An easy method to evaluate a complex formula helps to break long formulas into small pieces and evaluate them step by step.

-• An effective method to evaluate formulas that are nested through worksheets.
+• One effective method to evaluate formulas nested through worksheets is using the following approach.

 • By selecting the portion of the large formula, press F9 to evaluate the result.